Biography: Scott Benefield

 The strategy for innovatively using cane says Benefiled, “involves a grounding in the historical use of cane, from its origins in 16th century Venice up to classic mid-century design, and continuing to the work of contemporary practitioners in the studio glass movement.”
 Stripping away color and focusing on simple forms, his objects clearly present the subtle variations of his highly complex cane and murrine patterns.

-Benefield plans to use his May 2013 Residency at The Studio to create work and complete research in preparation for self-publishing a book containing photographs and essays on the use of cane and decoration in contemporary craft.
+Benefield used his May 2013 Residency at The Studio to create work and complete research in preparation for self-publishing a book containing photographs and essays on the use of cane and decoration in contemporary craft.

 Says Benefield, “That connection to past practice and to the heritage of glass is important to me, as I seek to create original expressions in glass that will add to that conversation.”